pgn127/AWSDeploymentAnalysis/README.md

 This could include commands to download data from online sources.
 (Ideally, you should *not* commit raw data to your repo but instead provide instructions on how to obtain it.)

 ## Getting Started
+Make your own local directory which will hold all of the contents for this project (inluding all scrapers and databases.

 Install homebrew command line: